Wai-Thura-Tun1/electronic-signature/README.md

 After vendor:publish, js file of package will be copyed into public_path with this file path (signature/sign.js) Then you can customize class name in js file or whatever you want.

-Signature data will be passed into input tag when trigger mourse down event
+Signature data will be passed into input tag when trigger mourse down event.
+Signature Data will be type of base64_encode

+Convert base64 data into image.

+e.g. Storage::put("signimg/sign1.jpeg",file_get_contents($request->signData));